This chapter includes the following sections:

 What Are Dynamic Clusters?

 When you create a dynamic cluster, the dynamic servers are preconfigured and automatically generated for you, enabling you to easily scale up the number of server instances in your dynamic cluster when you need additional server capacity.
-You can simply start the dynamic servers without having to first manually configure and add them to the cluster.
+You can start the dynamic servers without manual configuration and add them to the cluster.

 How Does a Cluster Relate to a Domain?